Finite Population Identification and Design-Based Sensitivity Analysis: Further Extensions

 \subsection{Sampling}

-For most of this paper we assumed for simplicity that there was no sampling---all units in the population are observed, and the only uncertainty is about the unknown potential outcomes.
+For most of this paper we assumed for simplicity that there was no sampling---all units in the finite population are observed, and the only uncertainty is about the unknown potential outcomes.
 Here we briefly discuss two extensions: An analysis of sampling by itself, and an analysis that combines both sampling and random assignment (e.g., as in \citealt{AbadieAtheyImbensWooldridge2020}).
 In both cases we reframe the classical question of inferring population quantities from sample data as an identification problem, which allows us to provide a single approach to quantify uncertainty from missing units and from missing potential outcomes.
 Keep in mind that this extension will generally make bounds wider, since it accounts for an additional source of uncertainty.

 First consider the sampling setup from section \ref{sec:intro}.
 The population are the numbers $\Y = (Y_1,\ldots,Y_N)$.
-We only observe $n < N$ of these units, and the goal is to learn about the population mean $\overline{Y} \coloneqq \frac{1}{N} \sum_{i=1}^N Y_i$.
-Let $S_i \in \{0,1\}$ denote whether unit $i$ is sampled or not.
-From an identification perspective, sampling is a missing data problem---we observe the values $Y_i$ when $S_i=1$ but have no data whatsoever on values $Y_i$ with $S_i=0$.
+Now suppose we only observe $n < N$ of these units, and the goal is to learn about the population mean $\overline{Y} \coloneqq \frac{1}{N} \sum_{i=1}^N Y_i$ (rather than a treatment effect parameter).
+As before, $S_i \in \{0,1\}$ denotes whether unit $i$ is sampled or not.
+From an identification perspective, sampling is a missing data problem---we observe $Y_i$ when $S_i=1$ but have no data whatsoever on unit $i$ when $S_i=0$.
 Consequently, if all we know are that all outcomes $Y_i$ lie in known bounds (an assumption similar to \ref{assump:boundedSupport1}), then all we can say \emph{for sure} about the population mean is that it lies in domain-of-consensus bounds analogous to $\Theta_I(\infty)$; this is the motivation behind including sample indicators in definition \ref{def:identifiedSet}.
 However, we can shrink the identified set by making assumptions like